 Why we keep showing up when things have stopped working.

 It began well enough: a weekly engineering sync meant to surface blockers and set priorities.
 In the early weeks, people prepared.
 Problems came out into the open.
 Decisions actually got made.
-The cadence felt alive, a steady backbeat to the work.
+The cadence felt alive, a steady backbeat to our daily work.

 Then, slowly, the meeting thinned out.